 A New Hampshire Last Will and Testament is a Legal document by which the people of New Hampshire may distribute their estate (personal belongings, real estate, bank accounts, money, etc.) among their loved ones as per their wish.
 This document will be effective only after the death of the testator (the person who created the Will).

-Once you have downloaded this DIY Last Will and Testament template for Wyoming;
+Once you have downloaded this DIY Last Will and Testament template for New Hampshire;

 - Fill it out and validate your will as per your state laws.

 - If it feels overwhelming you can try TrulyWill, where you can do it yourself with the help of guide questions and support to answer your queries.
 You can also book an attorney if you need specific legal advice for a nominal fee.

 - Use the platform to come back and update your will as per your convenience.

 This template will help you to create a Will with a simple estate plan.
 If you have a high net worth or any other complex issues in your personal or financial life; you should discuss it with one of our attorneys to avoid your Will from being rejected by the probate court at a later stage.

 In addition to this, below, you can find all the relevant information about the legal requirements for making a valid last Will in New Hampshire along with the frequently asked questions.

 In New Hampshire, any person who is 18 years of age or more and is of sound mind may make a Will.

 Sound mind- A person is said to be of sound mind if he is capable of knowing the nature of the act he is involved in and is able to distinguish between right and wrong.
 In simple words, you must be aware that you own some property for which you are creating a Will, and to whom you are making the beneficiaries.